bagder/docs/poll-vs-select.md

  descriptors by changing the `FD_SETSIZE` define.

- poll offers somewhat more flavors of events to wait for, and to receive, although for most common networked cases they don't add a lot of value
+ poll offers somewhat more flavors of events to wait for, and to receive, although for most common networked cases they don't add a lot of value.

  Different timeout values. poll takes milliseconds, select takes a struct timeval pointer that offers microsecond resolution.
 In practice however,